Loading...

 Portion Control

-Include lean protein sources such as tofu, chicken, or fish to help balance the meal.
+Incorporate lean protein sources such as tofu, chicken, or fish into your meals.
+Protein can help slow down the absorption of carbohydrates.

 Limit Sugary Sauces